1799885/JS-tools/README.md

 ##### o - operate:
-Collection of function to operate with matrices.
+Collection of functions to operate with matrices.

     *det:* Determinant (recursive method).